 Diving in Deeper

-In the United States, 70% of Americans believe another Civil War could occur in today’s political climate.
+In the United States, 70% of Americans believe another civil war could occur in today’s political climate.
 And it is easy to understand why.
-Civil and racial unrest.
 Three impeachments in the last four presidencies.
-A partisan divide perhaps greater than that of the American Civil War.
+A partisan divide perhaps greater than that of the 1860s.

 Controversial, provocative, and revolutionary, this book is urgent reading for our troubled times.

-Is it possible a “real” divorce discussion could break through today’s era of hyper-partisanship and political impotency?
-Or is 2020 the time to contemplate the unthinkable notion of dividing the United States up by geography?
+Is it possible a “real” divorce discussion could break through today’s era of hyper partisanship and political impotency?
+Or should Americans contemplate the unthinkable notion of dividing the United States by geography?